ne0nv0id/ne0nv0id.github.io/SEIR_Project_1/readme.md

 Objectives:
 1. Use ajax calls to pull data from any API.
 I'm using SWAPI (star wars database)
 2. Create a web application that intuitively and intelligently displays the API data
-3. Make the web-app responsive first to a mobile layout and a desktop one (i.e. 600px max width)
+3. Make the web-app responsive first to a mobile layout and a desktop one (i.e. 600px max width).

 My project:
 1. Using SWAPI, pulling down data from each of my 5 favorite characters